Phong-Rodrigues Extrinsic Vector-Field Processing: Bracket Comparison

 We also evaluate the performance of our method under refinement.
 To this end we construct tessellations of the torus by randomly sampling points in the periodic plane, computing the Delaunay triangulation, and mapping to the torus in 3D with inner (resp. outer) radius $2.0$ (resp. $1.0$):

 As above, we synthesize band-limited vector-fields with uniformly random Fourier coefficients, $X,Y:\R^2\rightarrow\R^2$, this time in the parameterization domain.
-Leveraging the metric-independence of the Lie bracket, we obtain the ground-truth by analytically computing $[X,Y]:\R^2\rightarrow\R^2$ and using the parameterization $\Phi$ to map it to 3D.
-We compare this to the bracket obtained by applying our method to the 3D vector fields obtained by applying $\Phi$ to $X$ and $Y$.
+Leveraging the metric-independence of the Lie bracket, we obtain the ground-truth by analytically computing $[X,Y]:\R^2\rightarrow\R^2$ and using the differential of the parameterization $\Phi$ to map it to 3D.
+We compare this to the bracket obtained by applying our method to the 3D vector-fields obtained by applying the differential of the embedding, $d\Phi$, to $X$ and $Y$.

-Figure~\ref{fig:bracket} (bottom left) shows the relative errors between the estimated and ground-truth brackets, computed for varying band-limits $b\in[1,50]$ and averaged over ten different experiments.
-As expected, error increases with band-width and we find that error decreases consistently as we increase the resolution of the tessellation from $10K$ vertices to $160K$.
-The figure also shows an example of two vector-fields, $X$ and $Y$, computed at a bandwidth of $b=10$ using $40K$ vertices (top), and the estimated Lie bracket $[X,Y]$ (right), visualized using line integral convolution.
+\fig{fig:bracket} (bottom left) shows the relative errors between the estimated and ground-truth brackets, computed for varying band-widths $b\in[1,50]$ and averaged over 10 tessellations.
+As expected, error increases with frequency and decreases consistently as we increase the resolution of the tessellation from $10K$ vertices to $160K$.
+The figure also shows an example of two vector-fields, $X$ and $Y$, computed at a bandwidth of $b=10$ using $80K$ vertices (top) and the estimated Lie bracket $[X,Y]$ (bottom right).